PalDPathak404/college-assignment/README.md

-omago moi sin moreshe  , what is ours
+omago moi sin moreshe  , what is ours ,yesss